louisklinogo/Project-Manager/tasks.md

 - IDE integration

 ## Next Steps
-To begin implementation, we should:
+To continue implementation, we should:

-1. Create the GitHub repository and basic project structure
-2. Define the core data models and schemas
-3. Implement the AI provider abstraction layer
+1. Implement the Work Preservation System (Task 4.4)
-4. Begin work on the research module foundation
+2. Begin work on Blueprint Generation and Testing (Phase 5)
+3. Implement the MCP Server & Integration (Phase 6)

+### Future Enhancements for Dependency Management

+1. **Integration with the UI**: The dependency management system could be integrated with a user interface to provide visual feedback on task dependencies.
+2. **Enhanced Visualization**: The dependency visualization could be enhanced with interactive features, such as collapsible dependency trees or graphical network diagrams.
+3. **Dependency Suggestions**: The system could be extended to suggest optimal dependency structures based on task relationships and priorities.
+4. **Performance Optimization**: For large task hierarchies, the dependency validation and resolution algorithms could be optimized for better performance.